Andrew-Hogan/Vehicle-Detector/README.md

 Then implements a sliding windows technique to search a test image or video.
 Then uses heatmaps over a series of frames to create hard vehicle detections and renders bounding boxes.

-A full project writeup is available along with the render video.
+A full project writeup of the coding process is available along with the render video.